Thomson Reserve Review 2026: The Cheapest RCR Land of the 2026 Cohort

 - Floor ranges per stack

-- Bedroom dimensions
+- Bedroom dimensions and the actual floor plan drawings

 - Wet or dry kitchen, service yard, household shelter inclusions